OuTingYun/COKE/README.md

     ```

-Data Genrating process is base from the paper "A hierarchical ensemble causal structure learning approach for wafer
+Data Genrating process is based on the paper "A hierarchical ensemble causal structure learning approach for wafer
 manufacturing"